hdtrinh/movie_classifier/README.md

   "description": "The evil Iago pretends to be friend of Othello in order to manipulate him to serve his own end in the film version of this Shakespeare classic.", "genre": "Drama"}
 ```
+- In case of error please check err.txt (stderr redirected)

 ## Model Training